This is a living post. Check back for updates as I learned more.

 I find myself installing Qgis several times per year, and sometimes monthly (long story) and then spend the next day or two setting things up the way I like them.
 I knew that years ago the story around rapidly copying settings from one install to the next wasn’t perfect, but I recently looked at it again.

 I believe that the current condition is better and looks like the following.
 It’s based on reusing a single directory that contains everything (I think) you need to redeploy Qgis with all your customizations.
-See 9.2 Work with User Profiles in the Qgis documentation for the authoritative information.
+Work with User Profiles in the Qgis documentation for the authoritative information.
+See also pygis for user profiles, blog from developer, Nyall Dawson, and, also a tutorial, cli-style, and a video tutorial, and another video.

 This paragraph from the docs is informative.
 The isolation, including installed plugins, is nice so that I can create profiles for the particular work that I’m doing and have the tools appear exactly as I like them for that job.